Conan O'Brien Needs a Doctor While Eating Spicy Wings: Reception

 O'Brien's appearance on Hot Ones is regarded as one of the series's greatest.
 (Note: Attributed to multiple references:) Actor Jamison Webb noted that O'Brien's comedy was effective for its old-fashioned quality, particularly O'Brien's discarded wings and Arroyo's performance.
-NPR's Glen Weldon stated that the episode was Hot Oness greatest for O'Brien's consistent composure and ridicule towards the show's premise.
+NPR's Glen Weldon stated that it was Hot Oness greatest for O'Brien's consistent composure and ridicule towards the show's premise.
 The New York Times considered the video one of the most significant in YouTube's history.

 The episode renewed interest in O'Brien's work; users on Twitter began posting Late Night with Conan O'Brien and Conan segments, including Ginger the Homicidal Dog, Pierre Bernard's Recliner of Rage, and Festus McGee.
 Comedians Josh Gondelman and Robert Smigel praised O'Brien after the episode.